Vegetation Management In City Parks

 Herbicide-Free Parks and FAQ

-At the request of citizens, Parks and Recreation has designated the parks below as herbicide-free public spaces (PDF) this year.
-These parks contain lower levels of weed infestation, allowing parks staff to maintain the parks' desirable turf grasses with manual techniques this year.
+At the request of citizens, Parks and Recreation has designated certain parks as herbicide-free public spaces (PDF) These parks contain lower levels of weed infestation, allowing Parks staff to maintain the parks’ desirable turf grasses with manual techniques.

-All playgrounds, dog parks and splash pad areas are herbicide free.
+All playgrounds, dog parks, and spray deck areas are herbicide-free.

-Herbicide-free parks will rotate annually, based on an annual weed inventory of the parks system, park maintenance costs, protection of park infrastructure and public input.
+Herbicide-free parks will rotate annually, based on an annual weed inventory of the park system, park maintenance costs, protection of park infrastructure, and public input.

 The Vegetation Management Tool Box